gSchool/mcsp-unit-oop/01-object-oriented-programming/01-introduction.md

 console.log(player.hp); // 2
 ```

-All we did between these two code snippets is moved the behaviors (functions) into the object as methods.
+All we did between these two code snippets is moved the behaviors (functions) into the object as **methods**.
 At first glance, this may seem like a superficial change, but let's think about the consequences of this change, not only in the code itself, but also in how we model problems and design solutions.

 The first thing you may notice is that, in the oop example, the methods take no parameters.
 The reason for this is that since they are contained in an object, we can access and modify the encapsulated state (i.e. properties) through the `this` keyword.
 We'll go more in depth as to how `this` works, but for now, think of it as an implicit parameter which is passed to object methods which refers to the object in which those methods are defined.
 The way `this` gets set is by looking at whatever comes before the dot when invoking the method.
 In this case, both `getStarPowerUp` and `takeDamage` are invoked on the `player` object, so that is what `this` will refer to inside those methods.